chrisandoryan/chrisandoryan/README.md

 **I'm Chrisando Ryan, a cybersecurity practitioner breathing in dev's world.**

-Graduated as a bachelor's in Cyber Security and a master's in Copmputer Science at [Bina Nusantara University](http://binus.ac.id/), Jakarta.
+Graduated as a bachelor's in Cyber Security and a master's in Computer Science at [Bina Nusantara University](http://binus.ac.id/), Jakarta.
 Currently responsible as a Lecturer Specialist for Cyber Security at School of Computer Science, Bina Nusantara University.

 **About Me!**